dark0wizard/Create-phone-numbers-for-tests/README.md

 3. And so on

 P.S.
 It does not matter where the X's are located, whether they will be consecutive or separate in the number you specify

+# Usage
+Only enter "phone number" with unknown digits.
+The program writes the result in output.txt, it will also offer to write down all the numbers in a list.